kodans/MyApps/README.md

   **Infrastructure Folder**

      TaxItemsSource.cs -  This will generate the list of TaxItems as a collection. purpose of this class creation is to seperate the Tax Items generation.

+ Design decisions made: folder structues (Core and Infrastrucre) created for seprate models(entities),services,exceptions and interfaces used in the applicaitons to make them well organized.

  ## PayslipGenerator.Tests (xunit test project)
        xunit test project created test TaxCreation and EmployeeCreation services mainly.possible of extending by adding more unit tests when application grows.